 Saving leftovers to eat later is a great way to avoid overeating while also saving money and fighting food waste.
-And between soccer practice, music lessons and other after-school activities, your children may be home late for dinner.
 If you're saving dinner for later, make sure you properly refrigerate and reheat the leftovers.

 - Do not let leftovers sit at room temperature for longer than two hours.

 - Store leftovers that need reheating in the fridge (set at 40°F or below according to a refrigerator thermometer) in a clean, airtight container.

 - Reheat leftovers to 165°F. A food thermometer is the only reliable way to ensure safety and determine the doneness of cooked foods.

 What Type of Meal Reheater are You?

 - Refrigerator Raider.
 When it comes to refrigerating leftovers, Americans are losing their cool!
 More than a third of people typically keep their refrigerator set at 40°F or higher.
 And, 41 percent admit they don’t know the proper temperature to which their refrigerator should be set.
 Don’t let bacteria shorten your leftovers' life — use a refrigerator thermometer to make sure your fridge is always set below 40°F.

 - Repeater Eater.
 Nearly 9 out of 10 people reheat leftovers before eating them — versus nibbling them cold right out of the fridge.
 But 97 percent of leftover lovers do not use a food thermometer to ensure doneness of foods.
 Next time you reheat, use a food thermometer to make sure food reaches the proper internal temperature of 165°F before you eat.

 - Pizza Prowler.
 Believe it or not, 36 percent of people admit to eating leftover pizza from the night before… even if it hasn’t been refrigerated!
 Pizza, like all perishable foods, follows the two-hour rule: If pizza has been sitting at room temperature for more than two hours, toss it!